About

 There once was a little boy named Jimmy whose mom told him he could be anything he wanted…a policeman, a doctor, a lawyer, even the President of the United States.
 I exceeded all her expectations and became a music teacher!

-I’m now a grown man with four kids (I married my high school sweetheart) and nine grandkids.
+I’m now a grown man with four kids (I married my high school sweetheart) and 10 grandkids.
 I love eating pizza, mountain biking, spending time with family, and long walks in the mountains holding hands (sorry, I reserve that for only one person, and it’s not you).
 My shoe size is 9.5 but please don’t send me any shoes…I’ll tell you more about that in a minute.

 Now for the boring, adult stuff…